top of page

 RunBrit_LOGO.png

-ESSENTIAL EVENT INFORMATION 2023
+ESSENTIAL EVENT INFORMATION 2024

-RUN BRITANNIA
+WELCOME TO RUN BRITANNIA 2024.

 The time is nearly here.
-In just under 2 months, we will RV at Lands’ End ahead of the journey of a lifetime.
+In just 3 months, we will RV at Lands’ End ahead of the journey of a lifetime.
 We cannot wait to welcome you to the start of this mammoth adventure!
 Further to our webinars and other information that has been shared with you so far, this document is designed to give you a bit of info about what you can expect during your challenge and details of anything that you need to do beforehand.
 This should answer any questions you might have about the event, but please do reach out to me and your RR Crew if you need to know anything else.

-See you in Lands End, let’s Run Britannia!
+See you in Lands’ End, let’s Run Britannia!

 James,